-As a first-time traveler abroad, I had mixed feelings wondering what education abroad would be like.
+As a first-time traveler abroad, I had mixed feelings and found myself wondering what education abroad would be like.
 I was nervous the first time I went to class because I was the only African student and was so scared that I wouldn’t make any friends, but to my surprise everyone was outgoing and ready to mingle.

 The Discovery Program offers students the opportunity to study courses from different clusters at the same time.
 In my first year, I took courses such as Chemistry, Biology, Health and Society, Economics, Introduction to Social Inquiry, Composition Skills, Cultural Anthropology, Genetics, and Molecular Biology, which covered all three clusters in the program.